Gordonby/ACS-K8S-Lab-L200/README.md

 ```
 cd /.kube
 ```
 Copy the config file for your cluster and make it available to your team.
-Copy it to the directory /.kube, it should exist if you instal kubectl.
+Copy it to the directory /.kube on your machine, it should exist if you instal kubectl.

-Now to connect run the folling command
+Now to connect to the cluster run the folling command

 ```
 kubectl --kubeconfig ./<your cluster config file> get nodes
 ```

-And now make yourself and alias for brevity:
+And now make yourself an alias for brevity:

 ```
 alias k8='kubectl --kubeconfig ./<your cluster config file>'